If you want to understand Bengaluru's real hard-water problem, do not start with the city in the abstract.

 In apartment markets where the same hard-water problem shows up in the washer, kettle, and geyser together, that matters a lot.

-The best pack logic for Bengaluru tower living
+The best product logic for Bengaluru tower living

-For these apartment belts, a single sachet often works as proof, but a 3-pack usually fits the real need better.
+For these apartment belts, a one-off clean often works as proof, but the right descaler box usually fits the real need better.

 Because users often want to: